GIS-Halmstad/audioguide/README.md

       "featureNS": "https://pg.halmstad.se", // Workspace's namespace
       "featurePrefix": "pg" // Workspace name
     },
+    "preselectedCategories": ["Historia"], // Specify which categories are selected on start.
+Set to empty to start with all selected.
     "title": "Audioguide",
     "description": "Audioguide tool",
     "audioguideAttribution": "Destination Halmstad, Halmstads kommun", // Used as main attribution, i.e. it should specify the audioguide tool's "owner".
 Shown in the About panel.